 It’s been years since I learned about oxalic acid.
 Sounds scary, doesn’t it?
 Like something in the chemistry lab that could blow any second.
 Relax.
 It’s not what you might think.
 In fact, if you look on the back of a can of one of my favorite cleaners, Bar Keepers Friend, you’ll read: Contains oxalic acid.

-That miraculous product, Bar Keepers Friend, which costs about $5.50 for a 12-ounce can is nothing more than generic oxalic acid.
+That miraculous product, Bar Keepers Friend, a 12-ounce can is nothing more than generic oxalic acid.
 Are you familiar with Zud, another household and garage cleaner?
 It too contains oxalic acid.

 Mixing oxalic acid for household use is simple and takes just a few moments to complete.
 The strength of the oxalic mixture depends on the cleaning and bleaching needs of the project.